Mataram kingdom: Formation and growth

-The earliest account of the Mataram Kingdom is in the Canggal inscription, dated 732, discovered within the compound of Gunung Wukir temple in Canggal village, southwest of the town of Magelang.
-This inscription, written in Sanskrit using the Pallava script, tells of the erection of a lingga (a symbol of Shiva) on the hill in the Kunjarakunja area, located on a noble island called Yawadwipa (Java) which was blessed with abundance of rice and gold.
+The earliest account of the Mataram kingdom is in the Canggal inscription, dated 732, discovered within the compound of Gunung Wukir temple in Canggal village, southwest of the town of Magelang.
+This inscription, written in Sanskrit using the Pallava script, tells of the erection of a lingga (a symbol of Shiva) on the hill in the Kunjarakunja area, located on a noble island called Yawadwipa (Java) which had an abundance of rice and gold.
 The establishment of lingga was under the order of Rakai Mataram Sang Ratu Sanjaya (King Sanjaya Rakai (lord) of Mataram).
 This inscription tells that Yawadwipa was ruled by King Sanna, whose long reign was marked by wisdom and virtue.
 After Sanna died, the kingdom fell into disunity.
 Sanjaya, the son of Sannaha (Sanna's sister) ascended to the throne.
-He conquered the areas around his kingdom, and his wise reign blessed his land with peace and prosperity for all of his subjects.
+He conquered the areas around his kingdom, and his wise reign led to peace and prosperity for all of his subjects.

 It seemed that Sanjaya came to power c.
-717 CE; that was the starting year of Sanjaya chronicle used in King Daksa's inscription far later in early 10th-century.
+717 CE; that was the starting year of Sanjaya chronicle used in King Daksa's inscription far later in the early 10th century.
 According to Canggal inscription, Sanjaya established a new kingdom in Southern Central Java.
 And yet it seems to be the continuation of earlier polity ruled by King Sanna, Sanjaya's uncle.
 This earlier polity is linked to the earlier temple structures in Dieng Plateau, in the northern part of Central Java, which is the oldest surviving structure found in Central Java.
 The earlier kingdom linked as the predecessor of Mataram kingdom is Kalingga, located somewhere in Central Java northern coast.

-The story of Sanna and Sanjaya are also described in the Carita Parahyangan, a book from a later period composed around late 16th-century, which mainly describes the history of Pasundan (the Sunda Kingdom).
+The story of Sanna and Sanjaya are also described in the Carita Parahyangan, a book from a later period composed around the late 16th century, which mainly describes the history of Pasundan (the Sunda kingdom).
 However, in this book, Sanjaya is described as Sanna's son, rather than his nephew.
 It also mentions that Sanna was defeated by Purbasora, King of Galuh, and retreated to Mount Merapi.
 So, to avenge the defeat of his father, Sanjaya attacked Galuh and killed Purbasora and his family.
 Afterwards, Sanjaya reclaimed Sanna's kingdom and ruled West Java, Central Java, East Java, and Bali.
 He also battled the Malayu and Keling (against their king, Sang Srivijaya).
 Although the manuscript seems to be romanticised, vague and not providing certain details on the period, nevertheless the almost exact name and theme of the story with historical Canggal inscription seems to confirm that the manuscript was based or inspired from the historical event.

+Other than Gunung Wukir temple, it was probably during Sanjaya reign, that several Hindu temples were constructed in Muntilan and Mataram area on the slopes of Mount Merapi, such as Banon, Gunungsari, Kadisoka and Gebang temples.
+Those Hindu temples are estimated was built during early Mataram kingdom era circa 8th century.